Sunday, September 22, 2024

 A Visit to the National Center For Atmospheric Research

-My husband and I, along with a group of friends, visited the National Center for Atmospheric Research also known as "NCAR," which is located in Boulder, Colorado this past year.
-NCAR was established by the National Science Foundation in 1960 to provide the university community with world-class facilities and services that were beyond the reach of any individual institution.
+This past year my husband and I, along with a group of friends, visited the National Center for Atmospheric Research also known as "NCAR," located in Boulder, Colorado.
+NCAR was established by the National Science Foundation in 1960 to provide the university community with world-class facilities and services beyond any individual institution's reach.
 It was the National Science Foundation's first federally funded research and development center, managed by the University Corporation for Atmospheric Research, "UCAR". a nonprofit consortium of more than 120 colleges and universities.
 This building was their headquarters, with additional facilities located in Wyoming and Hawaii.

 *All photos on this blog spot will be enlarged for easier viewing by right-clicking on them.